Linux Command Line Tips

 grep -rnw "." -e "string"

--n is line number
+-n line number

 Display the amount of disk space in human readable format available on the filesystem and exclude directories that we don’t care to see in our output.
 Open the file in your text editor and declare the alias then make the alias available in your current session by running the source command.